Yuva-07/folder-viewer/README.md

 Enter a folder path → Browse files

 **Running the Application with Docker**
-Make sure Docker Desktop is running, Apache Maven installed and Set Environment Variables.
+Make sure Docker Desktop is running, Apache Maven is installed and Set Environment Variables.
 Verify Installation
 Open a new Command Prompt :
 Run: